Your stupid bloody questions

 As well as actual writing, what else do you do?

 Great question, thanks for asking.
-I can come up with ad campaigns, create brand propositions, write tone of voice guidelines, challenge briefs, solve creative problems and join the dots when something’s missing.
+I can come up with ad campaigns, brand propositions, tone of voice guidelines, win pitches, solve creative problems and join the dots when something’s missing.
 I get a lot of weird jobs when people don’t know who else to ask.
 Take a look.

 Do you just work for big advertising and brand agencies?